asakhala921/Hypertrack-ChildSafety/README.md

 Here is a sample screenshoot of what happens on my mom's phone, when I leave my home with my phone (a preconfigured GeoFence)

 <img src="hyper-safety.png" width="200"  />

+Needless to say, this idea is not limited to parents tracking their kids, but can be extended to a multitude of trip-tracking scenarios.
+For eg: travel and tourism, adventure sport enthusiasts in remote or dangerous locations, tracking your pet, spying?